How To Stop Being Taken For Granted

 One Powerful Way To Stop Being Taken For Granted

-It can leave you feeling that you can't trust in a relationship because you don't know where you stand.
-So you spend a lot of time and energy trying to figure out why they would treat you so badly, whether you should say something about it - and if so what?
+Do you sometimes feel taken for granted?
+It can be a painful experience to be overlooked and feel unimportant.
+It can leave you feeling unsure in your relationships because you don't know where you stand.
+So you spend a lot of time and energy trying to figure out whether you should say something about it - and if so what?

 But it doesn't have to be this way.
 With one simple change you can very easily become more valued and respected in your relationships.
 The following is one of the many stories from How Kind People Get Tough.
 See if you relate, and read on to find out how you too can stop being taken for granted.